 Your Role in Transforming Lives

 Your support is pivotal in bringing about positive change in Uganda’s maternal healthcare landscape.
 A donation of just $200 can make a significant impact by providing a woman with a pig, which can not only serve as a source of income but also contribute to improved nutrition.
 Furthermore, a donation of $2,500 (equivalent to 15 pigs) can equip a clinic with an ultrasound machine, a crucial tool for early detection of complications and ensuring safer pregnancies.

 Seize the Opportunity: Double the Impact

 From July 1 to August 31, your contribution has the power to be doubly impactful.
-Thanks to the generosity of MPA’s friends, all donations during this period will be matched, up to $75,000.
+Thanks to the generosity of Microfinancing Partners in Africa’s friends, all donations during this period will be matched, up to $75,000.
 This means that your support will go twice as far in making a difference and uplifting lives through the Health/Safe Woman Program.

 Maternal healthcare is a critical component of a society’s overall well-being, reflecting its commitment to the health and dignity of women and their newborns.
 The challenges faced by Uganda’s maternal healthcare system underscore the urgency of transformative interventions like the Health/Safe Woman Program.
 By addressing the impact of extreme poverty on maternal health and supporting initiatives that provide comprehensive care, we can collectively contribute to saving lives and breaking the cycle of generational poverty and poor health outcomes.
 Your donation is not just a financial contribution; it’s a step toward ensuring a brighter, healthier future for mothers and infants in Uganda.
 Give today!